 Is that a headache you really need?

-It’s easy to see a virtual receptionist as a business expense and not an investment.
+It’s easy to see a call handling service as a business expense and not an investment.

 But the time it can save you to spend completing work and winning referral customers alone is enough to earn you a good ROI.